MontiCore/feature-diagram/fd-lang/src/main/grammars/de/monticore/FeatureDiagram.md

 | [IsValid][IsValid]                   | FM m, FC c | Boolean | Is c a valid FC in m? |
 | [IsVoid][IsVoid]                     | FM m | Boolean | Is there a valid FC in m? |
 | [NumberOfProducts][NumberOfProducts] | FM m | int | Returns the number of valid FCs in m. |

+## Tools

+The feature model language component provides three tools: The [FeatureModelAnalysisTool][tool], the [FeatureModelAnalysisCLITool][clitool], and the [FeatureDiagramTool][FDtool].

+### [The FeatureModelAnalysisTool][tool]
+The [FeatureModelAnalysisTool][FeatureModelAnalysisTool] coordinates the execution of one or more several analyses against a feature model and, optionally, additional information (depends on the analysis kinds) in form of a Java API.

+### [The FeatureModelAnalysisCLITool][clitool]
+The FeatureModelAnalysisCLITool coordinates the execution of one or more several analyses against a feature model and, optionally, additional information (depends on the analysis kinds) in form of a CLI tool.
+It can be used as follows:
+`java -jar FACT.jar <fd> [analysis [analysisParam]]+`

+### [The FeatureDiagramTool][FDtool]
+The [FeatureDiagramTool][FeatureDiagramTool] offers a Java API for processing FeatureDiagram models.
+It contains the following (static) methods:
+* `ASTFDCompilationUnit parse(String modelFile)` processes the model at the passed path and produces an AST
+* `FeatureDiagramArtifactScope createSymbolTable(String modelFile, ModelPath mp)` parses the model at the passed path and instantiates the symbol table using passed modelpath entries for finding imported feature diagram models
+* `FeatureDiagramArtifactScope createSymbolTable(ASTFDCompilationUnit ast, ModelPath mp)` instantiates the symbol table using the passed AST as basis and the passed modelpath entries for finding imported feature diagram models
+* `void checkCoCos(ASTFDCompilationUnit ast)` checks all context conditions of the feature diagram language against the passed AST
+* `ASTFeatureDiagram run(String modelFile, ModelPath mp)` parses the passed modelFile, creates the symbol table, and checks the context cnoditions.
+* `ASTFeatureDiagram run(String modelFile)` parses the passed modelFile, creates the symbol table, and checks the context conditions without an explicit modelpath.
+Care: this can only take into account import feature diagrams if these are located next to the passed feature diagram modelFile.

 ## Related Language Components
 * This language component uses the language component **[de.monticore.Cardinality][Cardinality MLC]**